-You have probably noticed that people can have very different reactions to the same situations.
+You probably know that people can react differently to the same situations.
 Why do some people seem to break when something goes wrong, while others seem to thrive even in times of extreme stress?

 The answer lies in psychological resilience, or people’s ability to bounce back after a crisis.
 In addition to helping people deal with crises, resilience also promotes overall happiness.
 Some people are naturally more resilient, while others build resilience as a result of their circumstances in life.